 Pal Thubten Shedrub Ling Monastery

-Located in the Terai of southern Nepal, Lumbini was the birthplace of Shakyamuni Buddha over 2500 years ago.
-Today, it is one of four most significant pilgrimage sites for the 500 million Buddhists around the world.
-The Buddha’s birthplace and extensive surrounding area is a UNESCO World Heritage site, housing monasteries from many Buddhist traditions and countries.
+Shakyamuni Buddha was born in Lumbini over 2,500 years ago.
+A small town in the Terai of southern Nepal, Lumbini stands as one of the four major pilgrimage sites for over 500 million Buddhists around the world.
+Recognized as a UNESCO World Heritage site, it hosts monasteries representing diverse Buddhist traditions from many countries.

-Tulku Urgyen Rinpoche, Chokyi Nyima Rinpoche’s father, first envisioned the construction of a “Thousand Buddha Temple” in Lumbini that would have a monastic community and welcome the hundreds of thousands of international pilgrims who visit Lumbini each year.
-In September 2011, under the direction of Chokyi Nyima Rinpoche, construction began.
+Tulku Urgyen Rinpoche, the father of Chokyi Nyima Rinpoche, envisioned building a “Thousand Buddha Temple” in Lumbini.
+The purpose was to support a monastic community at the site of the Buddha’s birth and to extend a warm welcome to the hundreds of thousands of international pilgrims who visit annually.
+In September 2011, Chokyi Nyima Rinpoche initiated the construction of The Thousand Buddha Temple to manifest this magnificent vision.

 Inauguration of the construction of the Thousand Buddha Temple

-The Thousand Buddha Temple was designed in traditional Tibetan style by a team of world-class architects and engineers.
-The design incorporates modern materials in construction, such as the aluminum frames, double glazing, and solar coating in the temple’s soaring windows.
+Now, after over a decade of dedicated efforts, the Thousand Buddha Temple is nearing completion.
+Crafted in the traditional Tibetan style by a team of esteemed architects and engineers, the construction incorporates modern materials like aluminum frames, double glazing, and solar coating on the temple’s grand windows.

-The temple is breathtakingly beautiful, with three primary floors representing the Dharmakaya, Sambhogakaya, and Nirmanakaya, the three dimensions of enlightenment.
-Housing three massive Buddha statues, an awe-inspiring library, and showcasing traditional stone workmanship, this Thousand Buddha Temple will be a place of pilgrimage and practice for centuries to come.
+The temple’s grandeur is truly breathtaking, featuring three primary floors symbolizing the Dharmakaya, Sambhogakaya, and Nirmanakaya—representing the three dimensions of enlightenment.
+It houses three monumental Buddha statues, a remarkable library, and showcases exquisite traditional stonework.
+This temple is destined to serve as a sacred site for pilgrimage and practice for generations to come.

 Chokyi Nyima Rinpoche with one of the large Buddha statues to be housed in the main temple